Spring 2025, paper in preparation for journal submission

 Jordan Dehmel (CMU), Jarrod Schiffbauer (CMU)

-The molecular dynamics simulation software LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator) provides a scripting language for the easy implementation of experiments: However, it is not all-encompassing.
+Abstract: The molecular dynamics simulation software LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator) provides a scripting language for the easy implementation of experiments: However, it is not all-encompassing.
 There are many situations in which LAMMPS alone is not sufficient and some external computation must be used, for example, including quantum effects [Kohlmeyer, Ippolito, Cavazzoni, 2014] and machine learning control [Rohskopf et. al., 2023] of a simulation.
 Such situations provide some custom interface for a specific program to apply forces on the simulated particles.
 This project outlines the development of a generic protocol for this process.
 Specifically, we introduce an externally-controlled arbitrary atomic forcing fix within the existing MPI (Message Passing Interface) LAMMPS framework [OpenMPI, 2003] [Thompson et. al., 2024].
 This involves an arbitrary-language controller program being instantiated alongside LAMMPS in an MPI runtime, then communicating with all LAMMPS instances whenever the desired fix must be computed.
 The protocol communicates in JSON (JavaScript Object Notation) strings and assumes no controller linguistic properties beyond a valid MPI implementation.

 November 2024, Poster for the 2024 APS 77th Annual Meeting of the Division of Fluid Dynamics